vatralukno

 Even after taking battery manufacture into account, electric cars are still a greener option.
 This is due to the reduction in emissions created over the car’s lifetime.

+3. What about the electricity required to fuel an electric car?
 Many people question how green electricity production required to power an electric car really is.

 Research by the European Energy Agency found that, even with electricity generation, the carbon emissions of an electric car are around 17 – 30% lower than driving a petrol or diesel car.
 The emissions from electricity generation are also dramatically improved when low carbon electricity is used.